aws/aws-cdk-rfcs/text/0049-continuous-delivery.md

 set of accounts and regions into which the app needs to be deployed.

-The current implementation only provisions an S3 bucket, but in order to be able to continuously deploy CDK stacks that use asses, we will need the following resources **in each AWS environment (account + region)**:
+The current implementation only provisions an S3 bucket, but in order to be able to continuously deploy CDK stacks that use assets, we will need the following resources **in each AWS environment (account + region)**:

 For publishing: